Blue-infosec/elastic-statistics/readme.md

 ```
 on one of the elastic cluster nodes.

-If you wish, you can run it through crontab Start executing it periodically, e.g. using crontab.
+Run it through unix crontab to start executing it periodically and generate elastic cluster statistics.

 ## Notes:
 * You need to create index first before running the elastic cluster statistics script.